sunil-ghimire/sunil-ghimire/README.md

 ### A keen learner and economics enthusiast who loves pythoning the way.

-- 🔭 I’m currently working on Python, JS, Django and React.
+- 🔭 I’m currently working on Python, JS, Django and Odoo ERP.
 - 🌱 I’m currently learning Data Science.

 ### Connect with me: